-Jaci Clement earned her first byline in a daily newspaper when she was in the fourth grade.
-She’s been working for and with media ever since.
+earned her first byline in a daily newspaper when she was in the fourth grade.

-A sought-after commentator on the topic of news and media, she has appeared on countless news and talk shows around the country, and speaks frequently to organizations throughout the United States about media issues and also writes extensively on the topic.
-She currently writes on Medium.
+She is a sought-after commentator on the topic of media and public perception, having appeared on countless news and talk shows around the country.
+An accomplished public speaker, she has keynoted, moderated and facilitated at events for organizations throughout the United States about media and communications issues.

 She has received the Distinguished Service Award from the Advancement for Commerce, Industry and Technology (ACIT).
 The Long Island Association has presented her with its Media Advocate of the Year Award.